mxschmitt/golang-url-shortener/README.md

 #### `/api/v1/create` POST

-Create is the handler for creating entries, you need to provide only an URL.
+Create is the handler for creating entries, you need to provide only an `URL`.
 The response will always be JSON encoded and contain an URL with the short link.

-There is a mechanism integrated, that you can call this endpoint with the following techniques:
-- application/json
-- application/x-www-form-urlencoded
-- multipart/form-data

-In all cases only add the long URL as a field with the key `URL` and you will get the response with the short URL.

 ####  `/api/v1/info` POST